 The final screenplay was supposed to be an "F" you to the Producers who were driving me mad.
 It was a way of saying; I’m done, I’m tried of this BS, you've taken away my pound of flesh and I've nothing left to give.
 And now I’m getting on with my life and moving on to more fruitful fields.

 So I flew back to LA and delivered the script to the producers, never expecting to hear from them again.
 Why would I?
 I made them the bad guys and in that there was satisfaction.
 Then something strange happened.
 Two days after I delivered the script, they called me excited saying they loved it and it's been Green-lit by Larry Estes at Columbia TriStar for 1.5 Million with Miguel Ferrer to star.
 Wow.
+I was speechless.

 8 weeks later, I flew to back to Puerto Vallarta to start pre-production with my actors in tow.